 My documentary endeavors include Pardon us for Living but the Graveyard is Full, a music documentary on the garage-rock band the Fleshtones; Sing for Hope: Pop-Up Pianos, a documentary about New York City‘s largest public art project; Keeping Olivia, a biographical documentary about a mother’s courageous journey through untangling the trauma of losing her daughter to cancer and A Cops and Robbers Story, a biographical documentary of Corey Pegues for which I Line Produced the recreational segment.

-My latest endeavor, Should We Kid Or Not?, an interview-based documentary web series, that places two participants in a debate style discussion to explore the pros and cons of whether or not to have kids, has been released in the fall on Independent Lens | PBS YouTube channel.
+My recent non-fiction collaboration is with British director Maxine Trump on Should We Kid Or Not?, an interview-based documentary web series, that places two participants in a debate style discussion to explore the pros and cons of whether or not to have kids.
+It has been released on Independent Lens | PBS YouTube channel.

 Nathan Catucci and I decided to join our forces again and collaborate on his western, titled The Bikeriders about crushing the “American Dream” at the hands of greed in a rural small town where a wealthy real estate developer hires a motorcycle gang to intimidate the working class residents into accepting his offer and sell their land.

 I contribute my expertise to the field of teaching since 2010 as producing instructor for the Documentary Faculty at the New York Film Academy, mentoring future generations of media creators.